-Prerequisite: Criminal Law and Procedures: Crime and the Courtroom (except for students enrolled in the Cyber Security Program)
+Prerequisite: Criminal Law and Procedures: Crime and the Courtroom

 CNT 1000C Networking Fundamentals 40 hours, 3 credits

 This course has been designed to teach the foundations of networking.
 The course covers Local Area Networks and Wide Area Networks on how communications is accomplished in those environments.
 Students will learn the different Protocols used in networking.
 The course will cover the designing networks both cabled and wireless.
 Students will learn basic troubleshooting of a network and how to maintain it.
 To reinforce the material in this course the instructor will assign direct hands on projects to be performed in a lab setting.
 Further, this course helps prepare students to take the CompTIA Network+ certification exam.